 One way to describe shy individuals is that they are absorbed in themselves, worried about the effect they have on others and about how others feel about them.
 They become so absorbed in their own discomfort and feelings of inadequacy that they cannot focus on or feel toward others.
 This cycle further isolates shy people from the mainstream of warm, giving relationships, and exacerbates their loneliness and shyness.

 The word "shy" can be used loosely in everyday conversation, and it's good to remember that people who may seem shy don't always have social problems.
 Everyone can be shy in certain situations they find uncomfortable.
 Also, some people are naturally quieter than others and prefer to interact with small groups of people.
 Shyness isn't necessarily a problem, but it sounds as though it's become a problem for you.
 Regardless of whether you're loud or quiet, outgoing or reserved, you deserve to feel good about yourself.

 Since shyness is now being recognized as a real social problem, there is considerable research being conducted toward identifying ways to help shy people.
 Shyness clinics incorporate methods of treatment ranging from building social and cognitive skills, to assertiveness training, techniques to reduce anxiety, and systematic desensitization.
 You may always be a little shy, but with professional help, you can learn behavior that will benefit your professional and personal life.

 Plenty of resources are available to help you get there.
 Rather than using Prozac as a first step, you might first try your school or local counseling service.
 You've taken a big step by asking this question.
-Keep in mind that therapy could be a helpful option; and that if you're not sure how to start the conversation, your counselor will be able to begin the process.
+Keep in mind that therapy could be a helpful option; and that if you're not sure how to start the conversation, a mental health professional will be able to begin the process.
 Lots of luck!Alice!